LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/dynamic_0.rst

 Declares an entity and its contents as dynamic.
 Dynamic entities can be abolished at runtime.

+As entities created at runtime (using the :ref:`predicates_create_object_4`, :ref:`predicates_create_protocol_3`, and :ref:`predicates_create_category_4` built-in predicates) are always dynamic, this directive is only necessary in the rare cases where we want to define dynamic entities in source files.

 .. warning::

    Some backend Prolog compilers declare the atom ``dynamic`` as an operator